Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 Tailor It Every Single Time

-Hiring managers can tell when you've actually read the brief and tailored your application, and they really appreciate it.
+Don't send the same CV to every job and hope for the best.
+Hiring managers can tell when you've actually read the brief and tailored your application.
+It shows you care, and they notice.

 The Bottom Line